Prospects of Probing Dark Matter Condensates with Gravitational Waves: Probing Dark Matter models through Gravitational Waves

 As a consequence of the change in refractive index as seen by the GW, the resultant wave captured at the detectors can have a speed that is significantly different from the speed of light in vacuum.
 If we consider gravitational waves emanating from a distant source at a distance $D$, then while passing through a dark matter halo, the average fraction of distance inside the halo would be where $\langle D_h \rangle$ is the average of all the distances inside a halo (for a spherical halo of radius $R$, $D_h$ ranges from 0 to $2R$).
 For a spherical halo of radius $R$, this fraction is $\sim R/D$.
 Since this fraction of the total distance is traversed with a reduced speed $c_g = 1/n$, the total time can be found as So, once can define an effective speed as the total distance divided by the time $\Delta T$, $c_{eff}$ (for $c=1$):

-The observation of the gravitational waves from the binary neutron star GW170817 detected in the two LIGO detectors along with its electromagnetic counterpart already constrains the relative change of speed of the GW with respect to light to a high degree of accuracy which has been reported to be $\sim 10^{-15}$ \cite{Monitor:2017mdv}.
+The observation of the gravitational waves from the binary neutron star GW170817 detected in the LIGO-Virgo detectors along with its electromagnetic counterpart already constrains the relative change of speed of the GW with respect to light to a high degree of accuracy which has been reported to be $\sim 10^{-15}$ \cite{Monitor:2017mdv}.

 In this work, we consider this change of speed in the presence of interacting dark matter in our Milky Way galaxy.
 In particular, we study three different models, namely, a) superfluid dark matter, b) fuzzy dark matter and c) BEC dark matter to constrain their respective model parameters.